JuliaDataScience/JuliaDataScience/contents/data_vis_aog_makie.md

 ```

 As an example, let's create an advanced layout by combining `Makie.jl` with `AlgebraOfGraphics.jl`.
-We'll use visualizations that we've already covered in this chapter:
+We'll use visualizations that had been already covered in this chapter:

 ```jl
 s = """